RobertWiggins/barometer-client/README.md

 Node package manager - Dependency Management
 Node.js - backend web server (https://github.com/RobertWiggins/barometer-server)

-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

-Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 ### Author
 Robert Wiggins - Original work - Barometer
 See also the list of external API dependencies which made this project possible.